ampache/ampache/README.md

 **News:**

+* Try out the new python library, fully compatible with the latest api on the [pypi project page](https://pypi.org/project/ampache/)
 * Make sure you read over the changelog and check out [Release News](https://github.com/ampache/ampache/wiki/changelog) to get a handle on all the new features.

 ## Basics